 Location Location Location

 When booking accommodation, most people automatically go to the cheapest place that still looks clean and safe.
 It’s not like you’re going to Bangkok to spend quality time in the hotel.
-Unfortunately, most places that are clean, safe, and inexpensive are also further away from the action.
+Unfortunately, most places that are clean, safe, and inexpensive are usually further away from the action.
 When picking your accommodation, be sure to check the location in relation to: